Power up Your Copy with Wireframes

 In the video he makes a strong case for using a wireframing tool like Balsamiq for presenting copy to clients.
 By showing words in the context of the page they fit into, he sees (and can show) a much clearer picture of how effective they'll be.
 It's great for people on both sides of the project.

 He describes situations where, without the aid of wireframes, his copy "lost all its power" by being overshadowed by useless images or placed poorly on the page.
-As our other copywriting interviews have shown, context matters when it comes to copywriting.
+As our other copywriting case studies have shown, context matters when it comes to copywriting.

 Here's his video: